kontent-ai/boilerplate-net/README.md

 Kentico Kontent Project ID is stored inside `appsettings.json` file.
 This setting is automatically loaded [using Options and configuration objects](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration).
 You can also provide additional environment-specific configuration in `appsettings.production.json` and `appsettings.development.json` files.

+You can also set the Project ID during the template instantiation by applying the `-pid|project-id` parameter.

 For security reasons, Delivery Preview API key should be stored outside of the project tree.
 It's recommended to use [Secret Manager](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets) to store sensitive data.

 ### How to generate Strongly Typed Models for Content Types